 Don’t fail to allow reasonable time to manufacture new wood exterior shutters.
 Homeowners frequently schedule a painter or contractor only to try to obtain outdoor shutters quickly.
 Exterior shutters should reside on your home for many years.
 Shortcutting the process to acquire undersized, incorrectly configured, or poorly constructed shutters will prove costly.
 Do anticipate that made-to-order panels require approximately 5-8 weeks to assemble and up to an additional week for shipping to an American location.
 Painted exterior shutters take about a week longer.

 Don’t allow minor repairs to become major concerns.
 Do periodically check the condition of exterior wood shutters and siding for chips or cracks in the paint.
 Touch up affected areas easily with reserved paint.

 Don’t install non-functional exterior shutters (panels that are strictly for appearance and do not swing) tight against the building.
 Do insert a spacer to create a small gap between the exterior shutter and the siding.
 This will allow moisture to evaporate from this area and not be trapped.

-Don’t forget how the shutters were installed, what equipment was necessary, and the name of the supplier.
+Don’t forget how the house shutters were installed, what equipment was necessary, and the name of the supplier.
 Do easily document this, or any other, home improvement project with digital pictures for future reference or subsequent owners.